Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states 'Query error logs of an RDS instance,' which is a specific verb+resource combination that distinguishes it from sibling tools like describe_slow_log_records.
+The description clearly states 'Query error logs of an RDS instance,' specifying the verb and resource.
+It distinguishes itself from sibling tools like describe_slow_log_records and describe_db_instance_performance.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.